Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 }
 ```

-As a result you will something like this:
+As a result you will something like this (depends on how much events was gathered from the page):

 ```json
 {